-Note 6-At test pressures other than 75 Pa (1.57 psf), the laboratory shall calibrate the airflow measuring equipment with the applicable orifice plates and record the measurements at the specified pressure(s).
+Note 5-At test pressure other than 75 Pa (1.57 psf), the laboratory shall calibrate the airflow measuring equipment with the applicable orifice plates and record the measurements at the specified pressure(s).
 Using pressures greater than 75 Pa (1.57 psf) may not permit reproducibility between laboratories, nor may it warrant meeting calibration tolerance requirements as specified at 75 Pa (1.57 psf).

 - 9.5 The air flow measuring system shall be considered within the limits of calibration when the maximum air flow reading during testing does not exceed the highest calibrated air flow value by 20 %.
-The air flow measuring system shall be considered to be all piping and test chamber elements from the air flow measuring device to the orifice plate. - 9.6 The measured flow at each listed pressure for each orifice plate shall be determined with an error not greater than $\pm 5$ % when the flow is greater than 0.944 L/s (2 ft/min) or $\pm 10$ % when the flow is less than 0.944 L/s (2 ft/min) but greater than 0.236 L/s (0.5 ft/min).
+The air flow measuring system shall be considered to be all piping and test chamber elements from the air flow measuring device to the orifice plate. - 9.6 The measured flow at each listed pressure for each orifice plate shall be determined with an error not greater than \pm 5 % when the flow is greater than 0.944 L/s (2 ft3/min) or \pm 10 % when the flow is less than 0.944 L/s (2 ft3/min) but greater than 0.236 L/s (0.5 ft3/min).

-Note 7-At lower flows, a greater percentage of error will usually be acceptable.
+Note 6-At lower flows, a greater percentage of error will usually be acceptable.
 If higher precision is required, special flow measuring techniques are necessary.
-The accuracy of the specimen leakage flow measurement is affected by the accuracy of the flowmeter and the amount of extraneous leakage of the apparatus (see Annex A1).
+The accuracy of the specimen leakage flow measurement is affected by the accuracy of the flowmeter and the amount of extraneous leakage of the apparatus (Annex A1).